DanielTamkin/centerThis.js/README.md

 # centerThis.js

-a simple jQuery plugin to Center an element in its parent,  a super simple [demo can be found here](http://danieltamkin.github.io/centerThis.js/).
+a simple jQuery plugin to Center an element to its parent, _or_ the browser,  a super simple [demo can be found here](http://danieltamkin.github.io/centerThis.js/).

-_or_ Center an element to the browser.
-Good for Heros.
 #### Center an element in its parent:
 `$("section.yourElement").centerThis();`
 #### Center an element in the browser: